NYPL/metadata-documentation/workflows/remediation/reimporting.md

    1. If rights are needed for the reimported records, request they be added following the [rights workflow](/metadata-documentation/workflows/rights/)
       1. Include a link to the legacy record(s) if rights were assigned there
    1. Once you have confirmed all metadata elements and rights are in place for the reimported record(s), you may [delete](/metadata-documentation/workflows/remediation/deleting/) the legacy record(s) that are now empty and no longer needed as a result of the reimport
-   1. If the legacy record had a [NYPL catalog ID (B-number)](/metadata-documentation/metadata/element/identifier/bnumber/) as an [Identifier](/metadata-documentation/metadata/element/identifier/), ensure that the catalog record’s link to NYPL Digital Collections (DC) gets updated
+   1. If the legacy record had a [NYPL catalog ID (B-number)](/metadata-documentation/metadata/element/identifier/bnumber/) as an [Identifier](/metadata-documentation/metadata/element/identifier/), ensure that the catalog record's link to NYPL Digital Collections (DC) gets updated
       1. In the relevant ClickUp task, add a comment indicating the [bnumber](/metadata-documentation/metadata/element/identifier/bnumber/) with the tag `@MSU Sierra Editors`
       1. Do not close the ClickUp task until someone with Sierra edit access has confirmed the catalog record has been updated

-### Reviewing a Finding Aid Update from Archival Processing
+## Reviewing a Finding Aid Update from Archival Processing
+{: .d-inline .v-align-middle .mr-2 }
+For MSU Staff
+{: .d-inline .v-align-middle .label .label-purple .mx-1 }

 {: .note }
 These steps follow the [related workflow for Archival Processing staff](#notifying-msu-of-an-updated-finding-aid), which will populate a task in [Metadata Services › New Digitization › Metadata Feedback 🔒](https://app.clickup.com/2305128/v/l/26b38-2943).